serhii-sanduliak/public-api-postman-collection/README.md

 ## Banks and Businesses
 Set the `clientId`, `secret` and `clientRedirectUri` variables and use [this guide](https://api-docs.transferwise.com/v1/api-basics/authentication-and-headers#authentication-for-banks-and-businesses) to get a token for a user.

+The OAuth token generation endpoints (`/oauth/token`) have tests that automatically set your `REFRESH` and `TOKEN` variables when you sucessfully generate them